 No, if you are tax “nonresident alien” student or scholar filer.

 Only relatively few treaties allow tax benefits for dependent family members.
-All tax nonresidents who use GTP will have applicable tax treaties pertaining to dependent family members applied to their return.
+All tax nonresidents who use SPRINTAX will have applicable tax treaties pertaining to dependent family members applied to their return.

-IMPORTANT: in order to claim any dependent family member you must have a taxpayer identification number such as a SSN or ITIN, or file a form W-7 for each family member, attached to your form 1040NR.
-GTP will guide you through this process.
+IMPORTANT: To claim any dependent family member you must have a taxpayer identification number such as a SSN or ITIN, or file a form W-7 for each family member, attached to your form 1040NR.
+SPRINTAX will guide you through this process.

 F-1 or J-1 students or J-1 scholars are exempt from Social Security and Medicare taxes as long as they are considered “nonresident” for tax purposes.
 If Social Security tax is mistakenly withheld, the money may be recovered.
 First seek a refund from your employer.
 If the employer is unable or unwilling to supply the refund, you must complete IRS forms 843 and 8316 and submit them to the IRS according to the instructions.
 It could take a year or more to receive the refund from the IRS.
 J-2 employees are NOT eligible for a refund of FICA and Medicare taxes.